 Solid waste collected from businesses, organizations, institutions and households in Portland and South Portland goes to the state-of-the-art ecomaine waste-to-energy plant, an incinerator which burns trash to produce electricity.
 The plant serves over 70 communities in southern Maine and conforms to high standards of environmental performance, including ISO 14001 certification, making it much less polluting than most incinerators in the United States.
-The waste-toenergy plant not only prevents waste from going to a landfill (where it would contribute to higher levels of greenhouse gas emissions), but it also generates enough steam to create over 100,000 megawatt-hours of electricity annually-enough to power 15,000 homes, in addition to ecomaine's own facilities, each year.
+The waste-to-energy plant not only prevents waste from going to a landfill (where it would contribute to higher levels of greenhouse gas emissions), but it also generates enough steam to create over 100,000 megawatt-hours of electricity annually-enough to power 15,000 homes, in addition to ecomaine's own facilities, each year.34

 Despite these significant benefits, recycling materials (as opposed to burning them) has an even greater impact on reducing greenhouse gas emissions globally.
 Recycling materials reduces the amount of natural resources we consume, and on average requires less energy to create new products.
-A study by the Sound Resource Management Group-conducted in 1996 and still widely cited today-found that even accounting for the shipping of recycled material, recycling materials from municipal solid waste saves three to five times more energy on average compared to burning those materials for electricity.
-For this reason, ecomaine has made recycling its top priority: It runs the largest recycling facility in Maine (processing over 40,000 tons of single-sort material each year), and continues to advocate for higher recycling rates in our cities.
-In 2019, Even accounting for the energy used to ship recycled materials, studies show that recycling materials from municipal solid waste saves three to five times more energy on average compared to burning those materials for electricity.
+A study by the Sound Resource Management Group-conducted in 1996 and still widely cited today-found that even accounting for the shipping of recycled material, recycling materials from municipal solid waste saves three to five times more energy on average compared to burning those materials for electricity.35 For this reason, ecomaine has made recycling its top priority: It runs the largest recycling facility in Maine (processing over 40,000 tons of single-sort material each year), and continues to advocate for higher recycling rates in our cities.
+In 2019, diversion rates for Portland and South Portland were 38% and 29%, respectively.

+Even accounting for the energy used to ship recycled materials, studies show that recycling materials from municipal solid waste saves three to five times more energy on average compared to burning those materials for electricity.